SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

    * `collapsed`: Collapsed when added to the view.
    * `expanded`: Expanded when added to the view.

+The radio channel JSON dictionaries have one more key:

+* `hasHomepage` (optional, boolean): Set to `true` if the radio channel has an audio homepage available.
+If omitted, `false`.

 ## Audio homepage

 `audioHomeSections` (optional, string, multiple): The sections to be displayed on the audio homepage of a radio channel, in the order they must appear.